rsanchezs/EHairdressing/README.md

   -Connection servive
   -Maintance service (clients, services,...)
   -CRUD and send email/sms
-Is was developed with JEE and its frameworks: JPA, EJB and JSF(with Primefaces).
+It was developed with JEE and its frameworks: JPA, EJB and JSF(with Primefaces).